lyyimissu-dot/Mechanical-Portfolio/01-Stacker-Crane-Engineering/FEA-Demo.md

 ---

-# 2. Column Structure — Preliminary Global Stiffness Evaluation
+# 2. Column Structure — Preliminary Global Stiffness Evaluation (Using Inventor)
 (*This load case represents an emergency stop scenario.
 The frame is constrained at wheel contact regions (ground support), and an equivalent inertial load is applied along the travel direction to capture deceleration effects.*)

 ## 2.1 Objective